 certain attitudes very truthfully.”

 And as Potter’s media Mum passed into folk memory for having “2.4 children”, so too will Sayle’s Mod for his brilliant song and dance entitled ’Ello John, Gotta New Motor?
 It is a hymn to the great goddess, Cortina, most prized of all cars among a certain class.
-Its language makes it unperformable outside a nightclub, and Peter Richardson, the Comic Strip’s producer and one half of The Outer Limits, says: “There is a pressure here to speak the truth as we see it and Alexei’s Mod embodies certain attitudes very truthfully.”
+Its language makes it unperformable outside a nightclub, says Peter Richardson, The Comic Strip’s founding producer and one half of The Outer Limits.
+As the guiding light who led these awkward talents into stripland, he adds: “There is a pressure here to speak the truth as we see it and Alexei’s Mod embodies certain attitudes very truthfully.”

 “The stage is the only place you can say what you want,” Arnold Brown says.
 “TV would anaesthetise what we do.”